 Now that music is your job, what does a working day look like for Max Cooper?

 I wake up late… especially on weekends when I get very little sleep.
 For example, last night I did a gig, then took two flights to get here to Geneva.
 I had to set up my equipment and check the sound, and the light.
 So generally I get 3 hours of sleep per night on weekends.
 The fatigue accumulates so well that between Sunday and Monday, once at home, I sleep a lot: more than eleven or twelve hours.
-And I find a certain rhythm and my routine.
+And I find a certain rhythm in my routine.

 This routine necessarily begins with waking up late.
 As soon as I get up, I turn on my computer and start working.
 In my pajamas, I’ll go to my studio and start playing with different instruments.
-My days are often spent answering phones and emails in order to coordinate with my team: my manager, my agent, my travel agent, accountant, public relations, and others around me.
-Many people ignore that being a DJ is more than a gig on stage, that a team is preponderant behind the scenes of a stage to bring any project to fruition.
+My days are often spent answering phones and emails in order to coordinate with my team: my manager, my agent, my travel agent, my accountant, public relations, and others around me.
+Many people ignore that being a DJ is more than a gig on stage and that a team is preponderant behind the scenes on a stage to bring any project to life.
 It is only after dinner, around 9-10 p.m. that I start to compose until 2 a.m.

 Max Cooper is a night owl.
 He will add that silence and darkness feed his creativity.
 The excess fatigue also takes him to unsuspected corners of his mind.

-The first question that came to my mind while watching your set, reading the reviews and your interviews, is this: at this point in your career, is music no longer sufficient since you have deemed it necessary? to add images?
+The first question that came to my mind while watching your set, reading the reviews and your interviews, is this: at this point in your career, is music no longer sufficient since you add images?